shuvom-s/shuvom-s.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a PhD student at MIT CSAIL, advised by [Bonnie Berger](https://people.csail.mit.edu/bab/).
+I also collaborate with [Emma Pierson](https://people.eecs.berkeley.edu/~emmapierson/).
 Broadly, I am interested in evaluation, uncertainty estimation, and decision-making, often in the context of biomedical problems.
 To me, evaluation is a two-way street:

 1. Develop and use new tools to evaluate human decision-makers and data.
 Some past and ongoing work includes evaluating privacy risks in "anonymous" genomic datasets [(link)](https://genome.cshlp.org/content/33/7/1101.full) and building Bayesian models of clinical decision-making.
 2. Develop new metrics and methods to analyze ML systems themselves.
 Given thorny issues in our data — noisy labels, sparse labels, and so on — it is unsurprising that evaluations of performance are often unreliable.
 On this front, I've been investigating how to use _unlabeled_ data to estimate performance of models [(link)](https://arxiv.org/html/2501.11866v1) and am more broadly interested in how to develop proper evaluations.